 Consciousness As Monitoring Process

-As with mind, one impediment to modelling consciousness in an ideationally consistent way is the simple fact that the word ‘consciousness’ is a noun — in this case an noun derived from an adjective.[1]
+As with mind, one impediment to modelling consciousness in an ideationally consistent way is the simple fact that the word ‘consciousness’ is a noun — in this case a noun derived from an adjective.[1]
 This construes it as an abstract thing: a property or state of an entity.
 Again, an alternative way to model consciousness, with the promise of doing so in an ideationally consistent way, is to construe it as a process.
 But, whereas ‘mind’ refers to the totality of processes mediated by the brain, ‘consciousness’ only refers to some of those processes.

 As a process, consciousness can be understood as the moment by moment focused recognition of current recognition activity: a monitoring of the system by the system.[2]
 The recursive nature of the process means that this recognition of the current recognition processes can itself be what is being recognised by the system from moment to moment.
 This allows not only the monitoring of current experiencing, including remembering and imagining, but also metamonitoring: monitoring of the monitoring process itself.